WE ARE HERE TO CONNECT

 I earned a Bachelor’s Degree in Psychology from Westfield State University and a Master’s Degree in Clinical Social Work from Boston College 1992.

 I approach all my work with a strong back and open heart.
-I want empower and celebrate the resiliency of young people.
+I work to empower and celebrate the resiliency of young people.
 It is my honor to work with youth in their natural environments and help them recognize their potential to grow and become leaders.

 My name is Max Griffin.